DevDaring/Clinic-Buddy/GCP_DEPLOYMENT.md

 1. **Model Caching**: Models downloaded on first start (~2-3 minutes), then cached
 2. **VRAM Usage**: 24GB L4 supports 7-8GB quantized Gemma + 16GB for inference
 3. **Batch Processing**: Can handle multiple concurrent requests (adjust in FastAPI)
-4. **Fallback Mode**: If Gemini API fails, local model serves requests
+4. **Fallback Mode**: If AWS Bedrock API fails, local model serves requests
 5. **Cost Optimization**:
    - Use `preemptible-vm` for dev/test: `--preemptible`
    - Stop VM when not in use